ACDguide/BigData/BigData/different_tools.md

 One of the strengths of CDO is its ability to combine operations in succession of steps without creating intermediate files, using little additional memory in the process.

-CDO is useful to calculate climatologies, regrid datasets, select subset both spatially and temporally.
+CDO is useful to calculate climatologies, regrid datasets, and select subsets both spatially and temporally.
 It can be used to perform simple transformations across an entire variable as for NCO.
-It is useful to handle time axis operations as going from unlimited to limited dimension and setting a new reference time.
+It is useful to handle time axis operations such as going from unlimited to limited dimension and setting a new reference time.
 CDO can integrate with other languages such as python using the `cdo` module.

 Limitations: specific versions can have issues with threading, meaning chained commands are not always safe.
 CDO **cannot** be built in threadsafe mode due to underpinning HDF dependencies which means some versions simply are not reliable and can cause random segfaults when using chained operations.